GoobyFRS/grhost-web/pages/bird-house.md

 ---
 layout: default
 ---
-# Bird House Minecraft Server
+# BirdHouse Minecraft Server
 The Bird House is our latest release Java edition Minecraft server.
 In an effort to protect for our community from bots, hackers, and griefers we have implemented a whitelist.
-Please fill out the [Minecraft Server Whitelist Request Form](https://forms.gle/F55r8R9o7VSUUR9MA) or [join our Discord](https://discord.gg/8mPhWns7bx) to be accepted.
+Please fill out the [BirdHouseMC Request Form](https://forms.gle/F55r8R9o7VSUUR9MA) or [join our Discord](https://discord.gg/8mPhWns7bx) to be accepted.

 **Bird House Rules**
 - Be Kind & Civil